 - Reserve a storm drain marking kit – Fill out the form below to reserve a kit for your project.
 Reservation must be submitted at least 4 business days prior to the labeling date.

-- Review the marking kit information – If you have any questions, contact the City of Winter Park Lakes Division at 407-691-7829.
+- Review the marking kit information – If you have any questions, contact the Sustainability Program at 407-599-3364.

 - Project set-up – Have all volunteers sign the provided volunteer waiver forms and review all safety guidelines.

-- Return the kits and forms – Once you have placed your markers, return the storm drain marking kit and waivers to Lakes Division staff.
+- Return the kits and forms – Once you have placed your markers, return the storm drain marking kit and waivers to Sustainability Program staff.